-Elliot has advised on the lawfulness of the election of a Police and Crime Commissioner, the Fairness at Work review authored by Prof Ray Lewis on police misconduct processes, police pensions, a protocol for the College of Policing on police powers and obligations towards persons lacking mental capacity, Police Federation internal processes and disclosure in the Iraqi detainee claims being heard by Legatt J. He was counsel in the Metropolitan Police and West Mercia Police ‘Plebgate’ matters and recently appeared in for Greater Manchester Police in an IPCC directed misconduct hearing concerning the arrest of a legal observer at a fracking protest.
+Elliot has advised on the lawfulness of the election of a Police and Crime Commissioner, the Fairness at Work review authored by Prof Ray Lewis on police misconduct processes, police pensions, a protocol for the College of Policing on police powers and obligations towards persons lacking mental capacity, Police Federation internal processes and disclosure in the Iraqi detainee claims being heard by Legatt J. He was counsel in the Metropolitan Police and West Mercia Police ‘Plebgate’ matters and appeared for Greater Manchester Police in an IPCC directed misconduct hearing concerning the arrest of a legal observer at a fracking protest.

-Elliot successfully represented the Chief Constable of Avon and Somerset in the largest discrimination and whistleblowing claim in its history and similarly advised Derbyshire police recently on their force’s largest claim.
+Elliot successfully represented the Chief Constable of Avon and Somerset in the largest discrimination and whistleblowing claim in its history and similarly advised Derbyshire police on their force’s largest claim.